-There are good lawns, bad lawns, and then there are shaded lawns – which are the awkward in-betweener.
-They have the potential to be great but are unfortunately plighted by shaded spots that kill off grass and leave your lawn patchy.
+There are good lawns, bad lawns, and shaded lawns – which are the awkward in-betweener.
+Shaded lawns have the potential to be great but are unfortunately plighted by shadows that kill the grass and leave your lawn patchy.
 The solution is to use lawn seed for shade, and we have specialist grass seeds that do this very job!

 There are different types of shaded gardens.
-Some gardens have light shade i.e. dappled shade caused by trees, shrubs or fences.
-Then there are gardens that are in total shade – caused by gable walls or high-rise buildings.
-We salute you, total shade garden owners, for attempting to have a non-patchy lawn when others wouldn’t - but it can be done!
+Some gardens have light shade, i.e. dappled shade caused by trees, shrubs or fences.
+Then some gardens are in total shade – caused by gable walls or high-rise buildings.

 Grass seed for partial / dappled shade

 In a world where the south-facing garden is King, all other gardens seem subordinate.
 However, a garden with trees, shrubbery, plants and fences can be just as pleasing.
-Trees and fences are the most common kind of sun blocker in your garden.
-While their sun blocking isn’t permanent, they can cause dappled shade which may leave you with yellowing grass, or grass that doesn’t seem to grow quite as well as the rest.
-We like to think of dappled shade like when you’re on holiday and you get tan lines.
-Well, dappled shade is the white spots.
+Trees and fences are your garden's most common kind of sun blockers.
+While their sun blocking isn’t permanent, they can cause dappled shade, which may leave you with yellowing grass or grass that doesn’t seem to grow quite as well as the rest.
+We like to think of dappled shade, like when you’re on holiday and get tan lines.
+Well, the dappled shade is the white spots.
 Moving swiftly on from that analogy, here’s what you get in our STEADFAST: Shade mix, which makes it the perfect seed for a slightly shady lawn:

-We’re not exaggerating when we say they that our STEADFAST: Ultra Shade mix is a lifeline for a garden that’s unfortunately went to the dark side.
+We’re not exaggerating when we say that our STEADFAST: Ultra Shade mix is a lifeline for a garden that’s unfortunately gone to the dark side.
 This specialised mix can bring your shaded garden back from the brink.
-It is the hero you deserve, and definitely the one you need right now!
-If a dappled shade garden is like bikini tan lines, then an extreme shade garden is like when you wear factor 50 on a sunny day and you’re left completely pasty!
+If a dappled shade garden is like bikini tan lines, then an extreme shade garden is like when you wear factor 50 on a sunny day, and you’re left completely pasty!
 An extreme shade garden can become the same pale way if it is left without the sunlight it needs.

-If you think your garden is a little shady, but you’re still not quite sure what mix you’ll need – contact us and we will answer any of your lawn questions!
+If you think your garden is a little shady, but you’re still not quite sure what mix you’ll need – drop us an email, and we will answer any of your lawn questions!